CrowdSocial/CrowdSocial/README.md

  Project - **CrowdSocial**

 **CrowdSocial** is an Android app that allows people to pool in money to participate in a social event.
+It is a crowdfunding App for private competition events.

 Example:

-If I have a ping pong table at home, I can create a competition event on this app and invite friends or people in nearby locality to participate/play in my event by asking them to contribute a certain amount e.g.: $20 with riders that explain the competition rules, maximum number or participants allowed and how the prize money will be divided amongst the winners.
+If I have a ping pong table at home, I can create a competition event on this app and invite friends or people in nearby locality to participate/play in my event by asking them to contribute a certain amount e.g.: $20 with riders that explain the event rules, maximum number or participants allowed and how the prize money will be divided amongst the winners.
 If I create an event with participation amount of $20 and If 10 people agree to participate, the total prize will grow to $200.
 More the people, larger the prize money.
-After the event is over, the event page will display the competition results and the owner’s name(if not kept private).
+A user can create several types of events (Hacking competitions, Beer pong parties, Dance competitions, Sports etc).

 ## User Stories